isamuradli/IsaMuradli.github.io/_teaching/2024-fall-teaching-2.md

 location: 'Chicago, Illinois'
 ---

-# Heading 1

-Led weekly lectures and recitations for an undergraduate Algorithms course, engaging 90 students and fostering a deeper understanding of algorithmic concepts and problem-solving techniques.
+- Led weekly lectures and recitations for an undergraduate Algorithms course, engaging 90 students and fostering a deeper understanding of algorithmic concepts and problem-solving techniques.

-# Heading 2

-Hosted office hours, providing individualized support to students, addressing questions on lecture material, assignments, and exam preparation.
+- Hosted office hours, providing individualized support to students, addressing questions on lecture material, assignments, and exam preparation.

-# Heading 3

-Graded assignments, quizzes, and exams, offering constructive feedback to help students improve their understanding and performance.
+- Graded assignments, quizzes, and exams, offering constructive feedback to help students improve their understanding and performance.